reactive-python/reactpy/docs/source/escape-hatches/distributing-javascript.rst

 1. bundle your Javascript into an `ECMAScript Module`)
 2. include that Javascript bundle in a Python package
-3. use it as a component in your applciation using IDOM
+3. use it as a component in your application using IDOM

 In the descriptions to follow we'll be assuming that: